 - PCB Elimination

-Exelon continues to eliminate equipment at its power plants and substations determined to contain PCBs greater than 50 parts per million during repair and servicing efforts.
+Exelon continues to eliminate equipment at its power plants and substations determined to contain PCBs greater than 50 parts per million (ppm) during repair and servicing efforts.
 These reduction efforts, combined with voluntary retrofill/reclassification programs, are resulting in the continued reduction of PCB-containing equipment across Exelon.
 BGE has been working to voluntarily and proactively target unknown distribution transformers and remove them if they are likely to be contaminated.
-Exelon Nuclear removed its last PCB transformer during 2012.
+Exelon Nuclear removed its last PCB transformer from its legacy Exelon facilities during 2012 and Exelon Power no longer has any transformers with greater than 50 ppm PCB concentration.

 - Manufactured Gas Plants